 2. Sunshine (dir.
 Danny Boyle)

 I saw Sunshine on release with a friend because we were both Danny Boyle fans and it was immediately the kind of film you wanted to discuss.
-It manages to be everything a good sci-fi story should be: it’s philosophical, it’s speculative, it shows you an unseen world and makes you ask questions about “what if this happened…” I loved the movie from the outset, finding it an edge-of-the-seat thriller as well as a deeply moving character study.
-Sunshine, like 2001, is best described as artful, rather than just “a good movie”.
+It manages to be everything a good sci-fi story should be: it’s philosophical, it’s speculative, it shows you an unseen world and makes you ask questions about “what if this happened…” I loved the movie from the first frame, finding it an edge-of-the-seat thriller as well as a deeply moving character study.
+Sunshine, like 2001, is best described as artful, rather than just "a good movie”.

 The best thing about the movie though is what Cox and Garland wanted to achieve.
 To depict the spirit of Science as a human endeavour, rather than something cold and clinical.

 There are quite a few inaccuracies in Sunshine it has to be said.
 Brian Cox expressed minor annoyance at scenes which reinforce misconceptions about space e.g. bodies freezing instantly or (at one point) a tiny bit of sound.
 These moments are done for dramatic effect, but Cox has said he was willing to let these things slide because the point of the film wasn’t to get the minute details of astrophysics right, it was to show the glory of Science as a worthy, necessary and rewarding human undertaking.
 And it does that perfectly.

 Alex Garland has described Sunshine as a love-letter to Science which is the best way to think of it.
 The most exciting scenes, the most emotionally charged ones, are the ones where the main characters debate using evidence and reason to make their point.
 They talk and think like real Scientists.
 The whole premise is that without Science the human race will be completely screwed (obviously something I agree with) and it does something more.